kylekmcleod/Sports-Social-Network/README.md

    - Click on the **Import** tab on the top bar.
    - Click the **Choose File** button and select the `sports_db.sql` file from this repository (in configs folder).
    - Click **Import** to import the database schema.

+Test the connection by visiting ```http://localhost/COSC360/config/config.php```.
+If the connection is successful, "Database connection successful!", will show on the page.

 ## Folder Structure: